Where Trump and Biden stand on the issues

 Supports raising the federal minimum wage to $15 per hour?

 Trump hinted at possible action on the minimum wage in July and expressed openness to $15 an hour in 2019.
 The wage has not budged since 2009.
 Trump’s campaign did not clarify his stance by publication.
+While the economy did a big U-turn under Obama, his administration admitted that its “unfinished business” was seeing wages grow faster again.
+It took until the summer of 2018 to finally see average hourly earnings rising above 3 percent.

 Biden supports a minimum wage of $15, as well as ending the lower minimum wages for tipped workers and people with disabilities.

-Note: Update (Oct.
-8): Updated with Biden’s continued refusal to clarify his stance on court packing.
-Update (Oct.
-5): Updated with Trump’s positive coronavirus test, comments on climate change from the first debate and additional contextual information on several questions.